 Michael grew up in the suburbs of Philadelphia, where he began performing and playing piano at a very young age.
 In the years since, Michael has brought his trademark style and energy to such productions as RENT (Mark Cohen), Tick, Tick…Boom!
 (Jon), 42nd Street (Billy Lawlor), Titanic (Bandmaster Wallace Hartley), and many others.

 Michael has written the music, lyrics, and book for three musicals, including Fresh! (formerly The New Musical), a semi-autobiographical pop-rock musical which blends the craziness of the first-year college experience with the challenges of overcoming physical and emotional adversity.
 In 2010, Fresh! was selected as a finalist in the “Scene It!
 New York” competition, and presented Off-Broadway with Michael playing the role of himself (Michael).
 Michael’s other musicals include Eclipse, Safe in Sound and Senses (a new musical about neuroplasticity and mental health still in creation).
 Michael is also the composer for “Blogologues,” a New York City comedy show rated by CBS New York as one of “The 5 Best Things To Do In NYC Tonight,” a “Weekend Pick” on NPR, and “The Best Indie Comedy in NYC” in The Village Voice‘s weekly series.
-Michael also composed the original score for the new comedy web series “2 Girls 1 Show,” which has just been nominated as a finalist in the 2017 New York Television Festival and truTV.
-His original compositions have been commissioned from around the world, and most recently performed at Philadelphia’s Kimmel Center for the Performing Arts to a sold-out crowd in one of the city’s largest performance venues.
+Michael composed the score for the comedy web series “2 Girls 1 Show,” which streams on Elizabeth Banks’ website WhoHaHa.com, and which was nominated as a finalist in 2017’s New York Television Festival and truTV.
+His original compositions have been commissioned from around the world, including a performance at Philadelphia’s Kimmel Center for the Performing Arts to a sold-out crowd in one of the city’s largest performance venues.

 Michael is also a dramatic and comedic playwright and screenwriter.
 His most recent play, Without End, documents a uniquely spiritual and loving journey shared by a grandson and his grandparents.
 The play premiered as a staged reading in December 2014 at the Seller Theatre (home of the Jewish Repertory Company of Western NY) in Buffalo, NY, as the closing event of the JCC Book and Arts Fair.